wcx0206/astro-dracula-blog/src/content/posts/set-up-a-blog-with-hexo.md

 ---
-title: Set up a blog with Hexo
-tags:
-  - Web
-  - Hexo
-toc: true
+abbrlink: 4ef0ac98
 categories:
 - CS
 - Web
-abbrlink: 4ef0ac98
 date: 2023-04-15 13:16:06
+tags:
+- hexo
+- blog-setup
+- web
+- github-pages
+- next-theme
+title: Set up a blog with Hexo
+toc: true
 ---

 This is a simple record of my further attempt to set up a blog with Hexo.
 I built one on GitHub Page before, using Hexo with the Icarus theme.
 This time I want to try something different.
 I also cleaned up my old blog and selectively migrated some old posts here.